Keeping Deer Out of the Garden

-That's a devastating consequence for deer, who are struggling to find something to eat, and it's bad news for your garden.
-The more limited the pickings, the bolder the deer are going to become, and these garden marauders can devastate a beautiful flower or vegetable garden in a single night.
+Deer -- especially fawns -- are lovely to look at.
+However, if you are a home gardener, you're probably none too fond of these creatures, which often devastate a beautiful flower or vegetable garden in a single night.
 Not only that, they can wreak havoc on established trees and shrubs that took years to get going.

 You don't want that to happen to you!
-And unless you have the money to establish a good deer fence, you may be struggling to come up with ways to protect your garden from deer.
-Deer fences need to be at least eight feet high to present a real barrier for jumping, although fences made from solid materials like slats can be shorter, down to six feet.
-(Deer see solid fences as more of a barrier because it's hard for them to tell what is on the other side, and they can be dissuaded from leaping over the fence.)
+You may be struggling to come up with ways to protect your garden from deer, unless you have the budget to hire a contractor to build a good deer fence.
+Deer fences need to be at least eight feet high to present a real barrier for jumping, although fences made from solid materials like slats can be as low as six feet.
+(Deer see solid fences as more of a barrier because it's hard for them to tell what is on the other side, which dissuades them from leaping over the fence.)

-First things first: cage your plants.
+1. Cage your plants.
 Yes, we know it looks ugly, and there's something singularly depressing about walking out into the yard and seeing an array of plants in tragic little cages.
 However, those tacky cages are going to save your plants from being nibbled.
-Save them for those trees and shrubs you want lasting a good long time, and don't worry: once those plants are established (and grown beyond deer height), you can uncage them.
+Save them for the trees and shrubs you want lasting a good long time, and don't worry: once those plants are established (and grown beyond deer height), you can uncage them.

-Second: make your garden less appealing to deer.
+2. Make your garden less navigable to deer.
 And I'm not talking about "deer-resistant" plants -- it's too late for that this year.
 But there are some things you can do now.
 For one thing, deer aren't too into clutter, because it makes them worry about how they'll escape in a hurry.
 Strategically move pots, wheelbarrows, garden statues, logs, and anything else you have handy around to turn the garden into an obstacle course.
 Not so easy to meander around the buffet now, deer!

-Third: smell-o-vision.
+3. Deter deer with unpleasant odors.
 Deer don't like hanging out in spots where predators do.
-And you can actually buy predator urine for scattering around the garden to deter deer, but that might not be something you're willing to do.
-However, there are deer repellants (and cheap beer can work too) that you can apply around the garden.
+And you can actually buy predator urine for scattering around the garden to keep deer away, but that might not be something you're willing to do.
+However, there are deer repellents that you may apply around the garden (cheap beer can work too).
 Be aware that you will need to keep using them for them to be effective, and remember to check the packaging to make sure they are nontoxic.

-Fourth: harvest, harvest, harvest.
+4. Harvest, harvest, harvest.
 Deer love juicy, flavorful fruits and veggies.
-Harvest them as quickly as they appear, and clear away growth when crops are no longer producing.
-Also keep grass trimmed so deer have nowhere to bed, as this will encourage them to move along.
+Harvest these as quickly as they appear, and clear away growth when crops are no longer producing.
 If you have wild blackberries or other fruit around the garden, clip them back and keep them clipped to further deter deer.
+Also, keep grass trimmed so deer have nowhere to bed, as this will encourage them to move along.

-Fifth: cut loose with moving garden art.
+5. Cut loose with moving garden art.
 Finally, the moment you've been waiting for!
-Windsocks, windmills, and other garden art that moves around spooks deer, because they're afraid of the movement and they aren't sure what it means.
-Strategically place some items around the garden to keep deer on their tiptoes, and hopefully tiptoeing right on out of your garden.
-Motion lights can also be effective for scaring deer at night, but check the aim of the beam carefully so it won't disrupt you and your neighbors.
+Windsocks, pinwheels, and other garden art that moves around spooks deer, because they're afraid of the movement and they aren't sure what it means.
+Strategically place items around the garden to keep deer on their tiptoes, and hopefully tiptoeing right on out of your garden.
+Motion lights can also be effective for scaring deer at night, but check the aim of the beam carefully so it won't disturb you and your neighbors.

 Inevitably, you're going to lose some growth to deer this year, but you don't have to lose it all.